Carlos Ibáñez e Ibáñez de Ibero: Legacy

-Nevertheless, it was an infavourable vertical deflection which gave an innacurate determination of Barcelona's latitude and a metre "too short" compared to a more general definition taken from the average of a large number of arcs.
+Nevertheless, it was an unfavourable vertical deflection which gave an inaccurate determination of Barcelona's latitude and a metre "too short" compared to a more general definition taken from the average of a large number of arcs.
 The geoid is not a surface of revolution and none of its meridians is identical to another, in other words, the theoretical definition of the metre was inaccessible and misleading at the time of Delambre and Mechain arc measurement, as the geoid is a ball, which on the whole can be assimilated to an ellipsoid of revolution, but which in detail differs from it so as to prohibit any generalization and any extrapolation from the measurement of a single meridian arc.
 Moreover, it was necessary to assume an oblateness of the Earth in order to calculate the length of the metre from the meridian arc measured by Delambre and Méchain.
 In 1901, Friedrich Robert Helmert determined the values of his ellipsoid of reference taking into account gravimetry work of the International Geodetic Association.
 He found 1/298,3 for the flattening of the Earth.
-This was remarkably close to reality compared to the value of 1/344 which had been used to compute the length of the metre a century earlier.
+This was remarkably close to reality compared to the value of 1/334 which had been used to compute the length of the metre a century earlier.

-Furthermore, until Hayford ellipsoid was calculated, vertical deflections were considered as random errors.
+Furthermore, until the Hayford ellipsoid was calculated, vertical deflections were considered as random errors.
 The distinction between systematic and random errors is far from being as sharp as one might think at first glance.
 In reality, there are no or very few random errors.
 As science progresses, the causes of certain errors are sought out, studied, their laws discovered.
 These errors pass from the class of random errors into that of systematic errors.
 The ability of the observer consists in discovering the greatest possible number of systematic errors to be able, once he has become acquainted with their laws, to free his results from them using a method or appropriate corrections.
 It is the experimental study of a cause of error that has led to most of the great astronomical discoveries (precession, nutation, aberration).

 Since the metre was originally defined, each time a new measurement is made, with more accurate instruments, methods or techniques, it is said that the metre is based on some error, from calculations or measurements.
-When Ibáñez took part to the measurement of the West Europe-Africa Meridian-arc, mathematicians like Legendre and Gauss had developed new methods for processing data, including the "least squares method" which allowed to compare experimental data tainted with measurement errors to a mathematical model.
-This method minimized the impact of measurement inaccuracies.
-The Earth measurements thus underscored the importance of the scientific method at a time when statistics were implemented in geodesy.
+When Ibáñez took part to the measurement of the West Europe-Africa Meridian-arc, mathematicians like Legendre and Gauss had developed new methods for processing data, including the "least squares method" which allowed to compare experimental data tainted with observational errors to a mathematical model.
 As a leading scientist of his time, Ibáñez was one of the 81 initial members of the International Statistical Institute (ISI) and delegate of Spain to the first ISI session (now called World Statistic Congress) in Rome in 1887.